Bilal ibn Rabah: Shia view

-Shias, on the other hand, do not accept Abdullah ibn Ziyad's story.
+Shias, in contrast, do not accept Abdullah ibn Ziyad's story.
 They state that the Adhan was revealed to Muhammad just as the Qur'an al-Majid was revealed to him.
 Shias believe that the Adhan could not be left to the dreams or reveries.
 Furthermore, Sayed Ali Asgher Razwy states, "If the Prophet could teach the Muslims how to perform prostrations, and how, when, and what to say in each prayer, he could also teach them how and when to alert others before the time for each prayer."
 According to the Shia traditions, the angel who taught Muhammad how to perform ablutions preparatory to prayers and how to perform prayers also taught him the Adhan.

 Treasury

 Bilal rose to prominence in the Islamic community of Medina, as Muhammad appointed him minister of the Bayt al-Mal (treasury).
 In this capacity, Bilal distributed funds to widows, orphans, wayfarers, and others who could not support themselves.